andyatkinson/andyatkinson.github.io/_posts/2014-01-02-postgres-for-the-busy-mysql-developer.markdown

 From a psql prompt, type `\list` to see all databases, and `\c database` to connect to a database by name. `\dt` will show all the tables.

-If the rails user did not have create database privileges, there will be an error running `rake` in a rails project when the database is dropped.
-To add the permission to the rails user using psql:
+If the user did not have privileges to create a database there will be an error running `rake`.
+To add the `createdb` permission for the `rails` use:

 ``` sql
 alter role rails createdb
 ```

-To verify this role as added run the following query.
+To verify this role is added run the following query.
 A [role full list](http://www.postgresql.org/docs/9.1/static/sql-alterrole.html) is here.

 ``` sql
 select rolcreatedb from pg_roles where rolname = 'rails';